HARK FORUM › [Infomation] About the format when object is selected in parameter type

 The correct format that can be entered when selecting object as the parameter type of the node will be supplemented here because there is no concrete example shown in HARK-Document.

-) is the object class of HARK.
-All HARK object classes inheritObjectRef
+int) is C/C++ standardint, and the upper case class (egInt) is the object class of HARK.
+All HARK object classes inheritObjectRefclass.

 以下に例を示します。- Primitive Object samples